-Eleven years ago, I lost 160 pounds, an entire full-grown person.
-I have gained a bit back, mostly as a side effect of hormone therapy following breast cancer, but I’m not even close to the size I once was.
+Twelve years ago, I lost 160 pounds, an entire full-grown person.
+I have gained some during the past two years as a side effect of anti-hormone therapy following breast cancer, but I’m still more than 100 pounds less than I was before the story began.

 Every since the initial weight loss, there has been a Fat Lady following me.
 She is me, or more accurately, she is the me I used to be.
 She is invisible to everyone else, but I can see and hear her clearly.
 She waddles after me wherever I go.
 She talks to me, nags me, teases me.
 She sits with me at meals, whispering in my ear.
 She’s my co-pilot while I drive.
 Worst of all, she goes shopping with me.

 While I try to decide whether or not to buy the size that looks great and fits just right … or play it safe and get the bigger size … she is there taunting me.
 This is probably why I have a half closet of clothing that’s too big.
 Always is the terrible whispering voice of the Fat Lady saying: “Yes, but what if you gain weight … what if you need bigger sizes?
 What will you do with this little stuff?”

 The Fat Lady never shuts up.
 “You know, your feet might swell.
 You’ll never fit into those narrow little shoes.”
 Panic.
 What if my feet really DO swell?
 It hasn’t happened in more than 10 years, but still I expect it any day.